Nikos Persidis

-Nikolaos Persidis (Greek: Νικόλαος "Νίκος" Περσίδης; born September 8, 1995) is a Greek professional basketball player for Peristeri of the Greek Basket League.
-He is a 2.00 m (6'6 ") tall small forward.
+Nikolaos Persidis (Greek: Νικόλαος "Νίκος" Περσίδης; born September 8, 1995) is a Greek professional basketball player for PAOK of the Greek Basketball League and the FIBA Europe Cup.
+He is a 2.01 m tall forward.

 Professional career

 Persidis began his club career, while still being a student, in 2011, with the Greek club AGE Chalkida.
 In 2013, Ikaros Chalkidas's head coach Georgios Kalafatakis, picked him to join the team that year.
 In that season, the club played in Chalkida, instead of its regular home of Kallithea.
-Persidis then spent a season with the Greek club Psychiko.
-After that, he played with the Greek clubs Pagrati and Ionikos Nikaias.
+Persidis then spent a season with the Greek club Psychiko Athens.
+After that, he played with the Greek clubs Pagrati Athens and Ionikos Nikaias.
 With Ionikos Nikaias, he started to receive major playing time.

 For the 2017–18 season, Persidis moved to Ethnikos Piraeus, which he helped to lead to the Greek 2nd division's playoffs.
 During that season, he appeared in 32 games, and he averaged 5.6 points and 4.3 rebounds, in 18 minutes played per game.
 In the following season, Persidis played with the Greek 2nd division club Diagoras Dryopideon.
 With Diagoras, he appeared in 29 games, and averaged 6.2 points and 4 rebounds, in 16.5 minutes played per game.

-Persidis' performance with Diagoras was noticed by the coaching and scouting staff of the Greek EuroLeague club Panathinaikos.
+Persidis' performances with Diagoras were noticed by the coaching and scouting staff of the Greek EuroLeague club Panathinaikos Athens.
 Eventually, Persidis joined the "Greens" team in the summer of 2019.
 He was primarily signed by the team to be used as an ancillary practice squad player, along with Kostas Papadakis, who would also have a similar role on the team.

 On December 26, 2020, Persidis moved to Lavrio for the rest of the season.
 In 15 games, he averaged 2 points and 1.3 rebounds in under 10 minutes per contest.
 In 23 league games during the 2021-22 campaign, Persidis averaged an improved 4.5 points and 2.2 rebounds, playing around 15 minutes per contest.

 On July 13, 2022, Persidis signed a one-year contract with AEK Athens.
 On December 15, 2022, Persidis' contract was terminated by mutual consent.
-Two days later, he signed with Peristeri for the rest of the season.
+Two days later, he signed with Peristeri Athens for the rest of the season.
+In 17 domestic Greek league games, he averaged 1.5 points and 1 rebound, while playing around 8 minutes per contest.

+On July 4, 2023, Persidis signed a two-year deal with Aris Thessaloniki.
+On July 11, 2024, he was released from Aris.

+On 2024, he joined PAOK.
+He renewed his contract for one more year on July 4, 2025.